one-among-us/data/people/suzuki/page.en.md

 > “I really like this server system.
 I'm going to save up for it!”
 >
-> “Thank you, all the people who worked on this project.”
+> “To everyone who worked on this project, thank you!”

 Unfortuantely, her young life ended on 2022 December 14th.
 A month after that, one of her accounts, [CatEarsLaboratory], managed by her friend, published this message: